xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

 5. Congratulations, you have created all files you need.
 Next `cd` to the root folder of the git repo, run `git add .`, and run `git commit -S`, use your previously created GPG key to create a **GPG signed commit**.
 This is mandatory for DN42.
    - If you have already committed, run `git commit --amend -S` sign your previous commit.
+     - If you don't have a GPG key, remove `-S` from command.
 6. If you committed multiple times before, you need to squash all of your changes into a single commit.
 Simply run the `./squash-my-commits` script to do so.
 7. Since others may have changed the registry while you're adding your files, you need to update your repository: